 The same recipe with adaptations has been on many blogs, I based it mostly from Jeannie.
 Suffice to say the taste of this popular cake is really awesome and chocolatey.

-- 60g chocolate (can be chips or bar, good quality chocolate)
+- 120g chocolate (can be chips or bar, good quality chocolate)

-2. Place evaporated milk, sugar, butter in a pot and heat gently.
+2. Place evaporated milk, sugar, salt and butter (or oil) in a pot and heat gently on low flames.
 Hand whisk till butter and sugar have all melted.

 3. Let it cool for a while.
 Add in vanilla.